FinOps

 • Spot instances for training (up to 90% cheaper than on-demand)

-Pick the right tool for the job.
-IDC predicts that by 2028, 70% of top AI-driven enterprises will use advanced multi-tool architectures to dynamically manage model routing.
-The plan-and-execute pattern - where a capable model creates strategy that cheaper models execute - reduces costs by 90% compared to using frontier models for everything.
+On model selection: IDC predicts that by 2028, 70% of top AI-driven enterprises will use advanced multi-tool architectures to dynamically manage model routing.
+In the plan-and-execute pattern, a capable model creates strategy that cheaper models execute.
+This cuts costs by 90% compared to using frontier models for everything.
+Escalating costs are now a top reason driving agentic AI project cancellations, making this routing approach critical.
+Use smaller models for classification and extraction, reserve large models for generation and reasoning, and consider fine-tuned small models over generic large ones for sensitive or high-volume tasks.

 • GPU optimization and right-sizing